Nectarbits

 Anil Patel

 Anil is a business consultant and strategic leader bridging the gap between technology and client satisfaction.
-With 4+ years of knowledge, innovation, and hands-on experience in providing consultations to startups, agencies, SME's and large enterprises who need hire dedicated development and technology partners.
-He has also lead to the delivery of countless web development and mobile app development projects.
+With 4+ years of knowledge, innovation, and hands-on experience in providing consultations to startups, agencies, SMEs, and large enterprises who need to hire dedicated developers and reliable technology partners.
+He has also led the delivery of countless web development and mobile app development projects.

 Let’s Discuss Project